FinalBoss-Squad/Celock/README.md

 # 🔒 Celock

-**Turn Bot Traffic into Revenue with Celo Micropayments.** *The plug-and-play firewall that makes bots pay their way, built on `HTTP 402`.*
+**Turn Bot Traffic into Revenue with Celo Micropayments.** *The plug-and-play firewall that makes bots pay their way, built on `x402 Standard`.*

 **🏆 A Hackathon ORIGINS @ TOKEN2049 Project**